 Consistent temperature is key to store a car

 This is all part of the normal 24-hour cycle during wintertime.
 Some people simply heat the garage in an effort to keep it dry, or more importantly to keep the vehicle dry.
 As long as the garage doors remain closed, and the temperature is maintained throughout the 24-hour cycle, this is an adequate – if not ideal – solution.

 However, heating the garage doesn’t remove water from the air.
 The resulting drop in relative humidity after turning on the heating simply demonstrates the extra capacity of the air to support moisture.

 A garage heated to, say, 26°C with a relative humidity (RH) of 50% will have 5.5 grams of water for every cubic foot of air.
 A typical unheated garage with a temperature of only 5°C, again at 50% RH will contain 72% less water – only 1.5 grams per cubic foot.

 Therefore the rule of thumb has to be: If you heat your garage, keep the heat low and heat it day and night.
 Or alternatively, don’t heat it at all!

 One thing is perfectly clear, the higher the humidity, and the greater the temperature drop, the heavier the condensation.
-Historically, only governments could afford the expense of pressurized temperature and humidity controlled buildings.
+Historically, only governments could afford the expense of pressurised temperature and humidity controlled buildings.
 These buildings cost millions to build, and are very expensive to run and maintain.

 Running a dehumidifier in the average garage without controlling the airflow can be an expensive and futile attempt at controlling the moisture content within the garage.
-Sometimes it’s more like an attempt at dehumidifying the whole neighborhood!
+Sometimes it’s more like an attempt at dehumidifying the whole neighbourhood!
 If you really want to protect your car properly, keeping it dry is the obvious one, but in this modern industrial age there are also other important considerations.